amurphy37/slack-to-playlist/README.md

 # SlackToPlaylist

 A Slack application that automatically adds shared songs to a playlist corresponding to the channel in which the song was shared.
 Users install SlackToPlaylist to their Slack workspace and authenticate either Spotify or Apple Music.
-The application will detect when either a Spotify song or an Apple Music song is shared, and will add the song to a running playlist sharing the same name as the Slack channel to all users that have authenticate their preferred music service.
+The application will detect when either a Spotify song or an Apple Music song is shared to a Slack channel, and will add the song to a running playlist sharing the same name as the Slack channel to all users that have authenticate their preferred music service.

 **Deployed Application:** (https://slacktoplaylist.herokuapp.com/)